Connah's Quay Power Station: Gas-fired CCGT station

-Specification

-It is a CCGT type power station that runs on natural gas.
-It is made up of four 330 MW modules - hence the four chimneys.
-Each module has an Alsthom Frame 9FA gas turbine, a Stein Industrie heat recovery steam generator and a steam turbine; in a single-shaft layout.
-The gas comes via an eighteen-mile pipeline from the Point of Ayr gas terminal, where gas is received from Eni's (formerly BHP and originally owned by Denver-based Hamilton Oil) Celtic gas fields (Hamilton and Hamilton North) in Liverpool Bay via the Douglas Complex.
+As Connah's Quay is a CCGT power station, it runs on natural gas.
+The plant has four 330 MW modules - hence four chimneys.
+Each module has a General Electric Frame 9FA gas turbine, a Stein Industrie heat recovery steam generator and a steam turbine; in a single-shaft layout.
+The gas comes via an eighteen-mile pipeline from the Point of Ayr terminal, where gas is received from Eni's (formerly BHP and originally owned by Denver-based Hamilton Oil) Celtic gas fields (Hamilton and Hamilton North) in Liverpool Bay via the Douglas Complex.
 The station opened soon after the gas from the field was first produced.
-The station employs around 81 people.
+The station employs 81 people.

-Gas treatment plant
+Gas treatment

-The Point of Ayr terminal originally delivered 300 e6ft3 per day at standard conditions of treated gas to Connah's Quay.
+The Point of Ayr Gas Terminal originally delivered 300 e6ft3 per day at standard conditions of treated gas to Connah's Quay.
 The fuel gas requirement of power station was about 230 e6ft3; this left a gas surplus of about 70 e6ft3 per day.
 The quality of this gas, although adequate for use in the power station, was not suitable for delivery to the National Transmission System (NTS).
 Because of the high nitrogen content (8–11 mol %) the Wobbe number was too low (45.9–48.1 MJ/m3) and the total sulphur content (35 ppm) was too high.
 A gas treatment plant with a capacity of 200 e6ft3 (for times when the power station operated at reduced capacity) was constructed at Connah's Quay to treat the gas to a quality suitable for delivery to the NTS.
 The plant was owned and operated by PowerGen (now E.ON UK) and started up in November 1997, the plant was built by Costain's, the capital cost of the project was £40 million.